benjipeng/blog-ml/content/_index.md

   </span>
 </div>

 Explore the to know more about me.
-If you like what you see, check out the project on <a target="_blank" href="https://book.renocrypt.com">BookShelf</a> or my <a target="_blank" href="https://futra.renocrypt.com">Futra</a> site at RenoCrypt.
+If you like what you see, check out the project on <a target="_blank" href="https://books.renocrypt.com">BookShelf</a> or my <a target="_blank" href="https://futur.renocrypt.com">Futra</a> powered by RenoCrypt and ALL the open-source software as well as free digital infrastructure.